-Trent Aric is a nine-time Emmy Award-winning meteorologist and the newest member of the Fox 4 Weather Team, but he is no stranger to South Florida Weather having spent the past 15 years working in the Miami/Ft.
-Lauderdale market at WPLG.
+Trent Aric is a nine-time Emmy Award-winning meteorologist.
+He is the morning meteorologist on Fox 4 Morning News from 6AM-11AM since 2019.
+He is no stranger to South Florida Weather having spent the previous 15 years working in the Miami/Ft.
+Lauderdale market.

 Trent, who is originally from Mooresville, Ind., says he's a Hoosier at heart but now lives in flip-flops fulltime.
 Living in SW Florida is a dream for Trent and his young son Jupiter.
 That’s right the weatherman has a son named Jupiter…after the Roman God of the sky and thunder!